About Haslemere Hall

 Building work started in 1912 and the Hall was officially opened in January 1914.

 The opening coincided with the outbreak of World War I and for the first four years of its life the Hall was requisitioned by the War Office and used as drill hall for the troops.
-Barclay Lewis Day died in 1913, his daughter Edith gifted the hall to the town (as her father had intended).
-Edith was a trustee of the Hall for about 40 years, she died in 1981, aged 96, and was considered Haslemere’s greatest benefactor ever.
+Barclay Lewis Day died in 1913, his daughter Edith gifted the hall to the town (as her father had intended) in 1919.
+Edith was a trustee from 1913 and chairman from 1920 to 1960 , she died in 1981, aged 96, and was considered Haslemere’s greatest benefactor ever.

 A plaque at the base of the staircase commemorates this most generous gift.